Cultural Landscapes of the Midi-Pyrénées & the Dordogne 2026

 • Barge excursion along the Dordogne River

-• Village of Beynac-Cazenac
+• Village and Château of Beynac-Cazenac

 Saturday is market day in Sarlat-la-Canéda, which rivals Conques in the beauty of its medieval streetscapes.
 Our leisurely morning stroll will include participation in the market where you will be able to purchase ingredients for your picnic lunch in the gardens of Marqueyssac.

 The Dordogne south of Sarlat-la-Canéda is littered with exquisite châteaux, bastides and churches.
 Our drive to the Château de Marqueyssac allows us to immerse ourselves in this landscape.
 Marqueyssac has extraordinary ‘hanging gardens’, named because of their position on a craggy promontory with breathtaking views over the surrounding valley.
 The château was founded in the late 17th century and has remained in the family ever since.
 In the 18th and 19th centuries a vast number of box trees, which lend themselves so well to topiary, were planted.
-Marqueyssac’s boxwood folly, along with a great variety of oaks, hornbeams, lime trees, Judas trees, viburnum, plantain, elms and cypresses, shares this inimitable setting with vegetable and flower gardens, fine cliff-top bastions, sinuous paths, and a grand allée derived from one family member’s fond memories of Italy.

 We next drive to Beynac-Cazenac, a village which has managed to retain its medieval charm.
 The Château de Beynac, one of the great castles of the Périgord, dominates the north bank of the Dordogne River from a precipitous height and is defended on the north side by double walls.
 Crouching beneath its limestone cliff is a small village, once the home of poet Paul Eluard.
-During the Hundred Years’ War, the Dordogne River frequently marked the border between French and English territories: the fortress at Beynac, then in French hands was faced on the opposite bank of the river by the Château de Castelnaud held by the English.
+During the Hundred Years’ War, the Dordogne River frequently marked the border between French and English territories: the fortress at Beynac, then in French hands was faced on the opposite bank of the river by the Château de Castelnaud, held by the English.

 We shall enjoy a cruise along the Dordogne River on board replicas of traditional gabarres (the Dordogne’s traditional flat-bottomed boats), passing some of the valley’s most beautiful castles along the way, and a local guide will provide a commentary on various aspects relating to the river, its history and its environment.

-Day 13: Sunday 6 October, Montignac – Lascaux – St-Léon-sur-Vézère – Thonac – Montignac
+Day 13: Sunday 4 October, Montignac – Lascaux – St-Léon-sur-Vézère – Thonac – Montignac

 • Lascaux Caves II